MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-access-control.md

 ## Restricted site access policy insights

-As an IT administrator, you can view the following reports to gain more insight on SharePoint and OneDrive sites protected with restricted site access policy:
+As an IT administrator, you can view the following reports to gain more insight about SharePoint sites protected with restricted site access policy:

 - Sites protected by restricted site access policy (RACProtectedSites)
 - Details of access denials due to restricted site access (ActionsBlockedByPolicy)